-Fibre satellite distribution uses Fibre Optic Cabling to distribute Satellite TV signals taken from the antenna and converts them to electrical signals so that they can be used for a conventional set top box receiver.
+Fibre satellite distribution uses Fibre Optic Cabling to distribute Satellite TV signals taken from the antenna and converts them to electrical signals so that they can be used for a conventional set-top box receiver.

 The benefit of using Fibre Optic cable over the more commonly used Coaxial Cable is that there is just one cable required for use with more than one Tuner, relieving the need for having separate feeds from the antenna to each tuner.
-Additional outlets can be added to increase the number of receivers within one home with ease and without having to accessing the central antenna or main infrastructure at any time.
+Additional outlets can be added to increase the number of receivers within one home with ease and without having to access the central antenna or main infrastructure at any time.

 Fibre cable is also the cheaper option as you will use just one length rather than numerous runs of Coaxial Cable.
 Although the individual price of one long length of Fibre Optic Cable is possibly more expensive than Coaxial cable you will use far less of it.
 Fibre Optic Cable is much smaller yet robust and flexible.
-Additionally the loss of signal strength is almost negligible so very long cable runs of hundreds of metres are possible without the need for any kind of signal reinforcement.
+Additionally, the loss of signal strength is almost negligible so very long cable runs of hundreds of metres are possible without the need for any kind of signal reinforcement.

 Coaxial Cable vs Fibre Optic Cabling